rkharya/Ansible---Docker-EE/README.md

   5. It expects some of the environement variable to be setup as global-vars, details are captured in respective sections.
   6. This playbook is written for environment which works behind proxy, if not needed certain sub-tasks should be skipped.
   7. Same is the case with certain environemental files like /etc/hosts, Cisco VIC enic driver RPM etc to be present in files sections of certain roles.
+  8. Play-book does all POST OS installation tasks including storage configurations and Docker EE installs.

 Ansible play-book tree structure -